Daugbjerg Kalkminer (Limestone Mines)

-Book a guided tour of the mines, and listen to the stories about the mine's history, Jens Lang knife, bats and much more.
+Book a guided tour and listen to the stories about the mine's history, Jens Langkniv, bats and much more.

 17-23000 bats hibernate in the limestone mines.
 The bats can easily be seen in the spring and autumn months where they hang visible in the dark galleries.

-Millions of years ago, when the world was very young the limestone was formed from dead crustaceans.
-This was advantageous many years later, when in medieval buildings lime was used as mortar in castles, fortresses, churches and monasteries.
-With the location of the limestone mine near Hærvejen it was easy with the help of oxcarts to reach the major markets and construction sites throughout Jutland and northern Germany.
+Millions of years ago, when the world was very young, the limestone was formed from dead crustaceans.
+This was advantageous many years later, when in medieval times lime was used as mortar in castles, fortresses, churches and monasteries.
+With the location of the limestone mine near the main road, it was easy to reach the major markets and construction sites throughout Jutland and northern Germany.

-The mines maintain a constant temperature and humidity, and with this; nature has created ideal conditions for storing and maturing cheese.
-The cheese can be purchased at the visitor center.
+The mines maintain a constant temperature and humidity, and with this nature has created ideal conditions for storing and maturing cheese.
+The cheeses can be purchased at the visitor center.

-After the tour in the mines, it is advisable to go on a calm and peaceful hiking trip in the old and beautiful Dybdalskov, in which Daugbjerg Mines is located.
-The forest invites for many kinds of outdoor activities, for example role play, geocatch and orienteering.
+After the tour of the mines, it is advisable to go on a calm and peaceful hiking trip in the old and beautiful Dybdalskov, in which Daugbjerg Mines is located.
+The forest is perfect for many kinds of outdoor activities like role play, geocatch and orienteering.

-Besides conference facilities, Daugbjerg Kalkgruber has a banquet room and a fireplace.
+Besides conference facilities, Daugbjerg Kalkgruber offers a banquet room and a fireplace.
 Therefore, there are many opportunities to organize events in extremely authentic and subtle settings.